 Did You Know?

 The City of Brotherly Love played a pivotal role in the earliest days of the American gay-rights movement.
-The first major U.S. protest for LGBT equality took place in front of Independence Hall on July 4, 1965.
+The first major U.S. protest for LGBTQ equality took place in front of Independence Hall on July 4, 1965.
 Coordinated by Philadelphia resident Barbara Gittings and Washingtonian Frank Kameny, now known as the mother and father of gay rights, the protest marked the first time activists from multiple cities openly identified themselves as gay and called for equality.